tiangolo/full-stack/{{cookiecutter.project_slug}}/README.md

 that means that you are in a `bash` session inside your container, as a `root` user, under the `/app` directory.

-The file `docker-compose.override.yml` also has the declaration of an environment variable `$RUN` to run the Flask development server, with all the configurations to make it work in Docker.
+There is also a declaration of an environment variable `$RUN` to run the Flask development server (in the file `docker-compose.dev.env.yml`), with all the configurations to make it work in Docker.
 You can "run" that environment variable and it will start that Flask development server with:

 ```bash
 $RUN